 Yet in the more rural areas, where people can actually pick the fruit they eat, no sacrifice is needed except for time, which let’s be honest, is the biggest sacrifice of all for people living in a major metropolis.

-Being a chef in Los Angeles for the past five years has given me access to some of the best local produce there is, and I immediately fell in love with it all.
+Being a chef in Los Angeles for more than five years has given me access to some of the best local produce there is, and I immediately fell in love with it all.
 Even though I love to cook, I left the business to focus on what I was really passionate about- reconnecting with the land and all the great sustenance this beautiful world had to offer.
-Ok sure, I didn’t move to Idaho and start harvesting potatoes, but I made personal relationships with farmers which led me to create Handpicked by Mckenna- a service that brings the best produce from the farmers market straight to your door, offering convenience without sacrificing quality.
+Ok sure, I didn’t move to Idaho and start harvesting potatoes, but I made personal relationships with farmers which led me to create Handpicked by Mckenna—a service that brings the best produce from the farmers market straight to your door, offering convenience without sacrificing quality.